clarin-eric/DOGapp/README.md

 `/sniff/?pid`, Checks whether PID points to resources in registered repository.

-`/fetch/?pid`, Fetches all PIDs referenced in the metadata, supports PID and list of PIDs to metadata in formats: \
+`/fetch/?pid`, Fetches all PIDs referenced in the metadata, supports PID and list of PIDs to metadata in formats.

-`/identify/?pid`, identifies PID (VLO request):\
+`/identify/?pid`, identifies PID (VLO request).

-`/swagger.json`, provides OpenApi 2.0 specification of the API
+`/swagger.json`, provides OpenApi 2.0 specification of the API.